List of most-liked YouTube videos: Top videos

 The following table lists the top 30 most-liked videos on YouTube, with each total rounded to the nearest ten thousand likes, uploader, and upload date.

 Historical most-liked videos

 The following table lists the videos that became YouTube's most-liked video, from the implementation of the like button in March 2010 to the present.
+The music video for LMFAO's "Party Rock Anthem" is the only video to have been the most liked video twice.